Intercept HTTP Requests

 .
 Tests may need to obtain the hook object’s data in such cases.

-The following example demonstrates how you can declare a global RequestLogger
+The following example demonstrates how to declare a global RequestLogger

 .
-The test needs to access the logger object in order to read and validate its data.
-To enable such access, define an extra file: “logger.js”.
+To read and validate hook data, the test needs to access the logger object.
+To enable this access, define an extra file: “logger.js”.
 This file defines the hook object and supplies it to both the test and the configuration file.

 //logger.js